ChrisWeldon/MTGForecasting/README.md

 This is pretty much the crux of the difference between VAR and ARIMA models.
 ARIMA stands for Auto Regression Integrated Moving Average.
 The differentiation is the 'Integrated' part.
 Think of it like this: price_dollars is the integral of d_price_dollars.

-The reason why is we want to make sure that we distil the data down to the simplest usable form while also the mainting the ability to develop new datapoints as time moves forward without overlaped featuredata.
-This means that all features must be 'stationary', or in more simple terms, the datapoint should not be related to the point that came before it.
+The reason why is we want to make sure that we distill the data down to the simplest usable form while also the maintaining the ability to develop new data points as time moves forward without overlapped feature data.
+This means that all features must be 'stationary', or in more simple terms, the data point should not be related to the point that came before it.
 EG, the autocorrelation remains constant over time.

 Here are some graphs of the autocorrelation.